lukas-vlcek/index_time_date/README.md

 	sorting.sh

 It is possible to get "unexpected" order of documents.
 Like the following example.
-It is interesting that (re-)running the `setup.sh` script can influence order in which the documents are returned.
+It is interesting that (re-)running the `setup.sh` script can (i.e. reindexing the data) influence order in which the documents are returned.

 ````
   "hits" : {